Total Knee Replacement Physical Therapy Winchester, MO

 • Lying: Lying on your back, place a small rolled towel under your ankle.
 Bend your knee by sliding your foot towards your buttocks, keeping your heel on the bed.

-• Use of Walking Aids: At first, you’ll likely need the assistance of a walker or crutches.
-Over time, as strength and balance improve, you can transition to using a cane, and eventually return to walking on your own.
+• Use of Walking Aids: Initially, you’ll likely need the assistance of a walker or crutches.
+Gradually, as balance and strength improve, you can transition to using a cane, and eventually return to walking on your own.

 Intermediate TKR Recovery Phase

-As you move forward past the initial weeks of your total knee replacement physical therapy in Winchester, MO, the focus shifts towards you gaining more independence and returning to the things you enjoy most.
-The intermediate recovery phase involves a more rigorous physical therapy regimen, with treatment modalities supported by scientific research that are intended to challenge your knee within the boundaries of safety and comfort.
+As you progress past the initial weeks of your total knee replacement physical therapy in Winchester, MO, the focus transitions towards you becoming more independent and returning to the things you enjoy most.
+The intermediate recovery phase entails a more intensive physical therapy regimen, with treatment modalities backed by science that are intended to challenge your knee within the limits of safety and comfort.

 Goals for Intermediate Recovery